The French Cancan: the story of the Moulin Rouge’s dance

 The story of the French Cancan dance dates back to the 1820s.
 At that time, the quadrille was the dance performed at public balls in the capital.
 To the beat of original compositions taken from operas and ballets, couples indulged in this five-figure dance.

-Men quickly took over, dancing disorderly figures for several minutes as a way of letting off steam.
+Quickly, men took it over and began dancing the quadrille alone, performing a few minutes of improvised, chaotic figures as a way to let off steam.
 The name of this revisited dance?
 The chahut, meaning uproar or commotion.

-10 years later, Charles Morton, the inventor of the modern Music-Hall, presented this surprising dance on the Oxford stage.
+10 years later, Charles Morton, the inventor of modern music-hall, presented this surprising dance on the Oxford stage.
 He renamed it the French Cancan because it came from France and caused a stir.
 Soon after it appeared in Oxford, the socially aware dance was banned for being too daring.

 In the city of Paris, however, the popularity of the quadrille now known as the French Cancan was growing.
 The reason?
 The incredible cancan dancers of the Moulin Rouge.
 In 1889, these linen maids of Montmartre Hill took the stage to the astonished gaze of the audience.
 For them, the cancan was a way of challenging the established order.
 Some of them became iconic figures.
 The French Cancan shows in the lavish Moulin Rouge cabaret became more and more popular.